hamoudydev/dearborn-directory/content/advertise.md

 # Advertise your new app!

 #description
-Reach out to thousands of boilerplate fans, indiehackers, developers, and creators who visit and explore DearbornDirectory every month.
+Reach out to thousands of boilerplate fans, indiehackers, developers, and creators who visit and explore SoukDearborn every month.
 By advertising your service or product here, you’ll be able to connect directly with this engaged audience. :rocket:
 ::
 ---